gfcwfzkm/t9k-baseboard/examples/04_simple_cpu/README.md

 The Jump/Branch instruction is used to control the flow of execution.
 It can be used to jump to a specific address or to branch to a different instruction based on a condition.
 The instruction does not specify the address to jump to, but instead uses the value in register zero (R0) as the address to jump to.
 Instead, it specifies the condition to branch on, which is determined by the value in register three (R3).

-The following conditions are specified:
+The following conditions are specified and a jump is performed if the condition is met:
 - 🟢🟢🟤🟤🟤🔴🔴🔴 **Never branches**
 - 🟢🟢🟤🟤🟤🔴🔴🟢 **R3 equals 0**
 - 🟢🟢🟤🟤🟤🔴🟢🔴 **R3 less than 0**